CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Type 3 or Add New Attribute
 Type 3 changes `add a new attribute in the dimension to preserve the old attribute value; the new value overwrites the main attribute as in a type 1 change`.
 This kind of type 3 change is sometimes called an alternate reality.
 A business user can group and filter fact data by either the current value or alternate reality.
 This slowly changing dimension technique is used relatively infrequently.

+### Type 4 or Add Mini Dimension
+The type 4 technique `is used when a group of attributes in a dimension rapidly changes and is split off to a mini-dimension`.
+This situation is sometimes called a rapidly changing monster dimension.
+Frequently used attributes in multimillion-row dimension tables are mini-dimension design candidates, even if they don’t frequently change.
+The type 4 mini-dimension requires its own unique primary key; the primary keys of both the base dimension and mini-dimension are captured in the associated fact tables.